 What will I do at Scrubs Camp?

-Scrubs Camp is held in the healthcare labs at the local community college.
+Scrubs Camp is often held in the healthcare labs at the local community college.
+Some camps have also been held at community buildings.
 Faculty, staff and community members give presentations on healthcare programs offered on that campus.
-Student are immersed in experiential learning about careers such as Nursing, Medical Assisting, Physical Therapy, Emergency Medical Technicians, Massage Therapy, Dental Hygiene and other fields represented at the campus.
+Student are immersed in experiential learning about careers such as Nursing, Medical Assisting, Physical Therapy, Emergency Medical Technicians, Massage Therapy, Dental Hygiene and other fields represented at the local campus.
 Presenters engage students in hands-on activities like drawing blood, listening to a heartbeat, experiencing electrical stimulation, conducting spirometry assessments, practicing massage techniques and other job-related tasks.
 A healthy lunch is provided for students along with snacks to keep them energized throughout the day.
 An advising session is included to inform students on academic pathways for healthcare careers and each student is given resources to take home.

 Scrubs Camp is a great way for students interested in a health career to find out all the possibilities and prepare for their next steps in education.
 Participants get concrete guidance on the training programs required for different types of healthcare careers, including information on financial options.